Tax Filing In The UK For International Students – All You Need To Know

 An Overview Of The UK Tax System

-Depending on your income which is the money you gain or earn while living in the UK you have to pay a certain amount as taxes to the government.
+Depending on your income, which is the money you gain or earn while living in the UK, you have to pay a certain amount in taxes to the government.

 Income tax is paid on the money you earn through self-employment or working for an employer.
-You also pay taxes on income that is gained through certain benefits and pensions.
+You also pay taxes on income from certain benefits and pensions.

 While individuals in the UK pay income tax, businesses pay corporation tax to the government.

-Besides the income tax, an individual is also expected to pay a portion of his/her earnings as National Insurance.
+In addition to income tax, an individual is expected to pay a portion of their earnings as National Insurance.
 This makes an individual eligible for benefits like pensions.

-Tax Filing The UK For International Students – Criteria For Paying Taxes
+Tax Filing in the UK For International Students – Criteria For Paying Taxes

-The international students who pursue their education in the UK are affected by certain rules of national insurance and special tax.
+International students who pursue their education in the UK are subject to certain national insurance rules and special taxes.

-An international student is exempted from taxes in the following situations:
+An international student is exempt from taxes in the following situations:

 • The native country of the student has entered into a double taxation agreement with the UK

-• If their earnings are spent on rent, bills, course fee, and study materials
+• If their earnings are spent on rent, bills, course fees, and study materials

 • Categorizing their savings and gifts from their family as financial support

-International students are allowed to bring 15000 pounds each year for maintenance.
-They can bring more money only if it used for paying a fee for their course.
+International students are allowed to bring 15,000 pounds each year for maintenance.
+They can bring more money only if it is used to pay a fee for their course.

 An international student has to pay taxes in the UK if: